Setanta Insurance Company Limited (In Liquidation)

-The ICF will also pay a claimant’s costs and expenses provided they are necessarily and reasonably incurred.
-Therefore, to recover any costs and expenses incurred in endeavouring to secure payment of the amount of the claim, a claimant would have to demonstrate that these costs and expenses were necessary and not excessive.
+The ICF will also pay 65% of a claimant’s costs and expenses provided they are necessarily and reasonably incurred.
+Therefore, to recover this portion of the costs and expenses incurred in endeavouring to secure payment of the amount of the claim, a claimant would have to demonstrate that these costs and expenses were necessary and not excessive.

 Claims Process: Setanta

 The ICF is under the control of the President of the High Court and he will order that payments be made from the ICF, if he is satisfied that it is appropriate to do so.
 Applications for payment from the ICF will be made by the Accountant, on behalf of eligible claimants.
 In the case of Setanta, only claims that have been certified by the liquidator will be brought forward to the High Court by the Accountant.